chanzuckerberg/czid-dag/README.md

 When releasing a new version, please add a Git tag of the form `vX.Y.Z`.

+- 4.3.0
+ - Include all reads in the generated non-host fastqs for user download instead of only unique reads.

 - 4.2.0
  - Apply deuterostome, blacklist, whitelist and human filters to contigs.